semplice/releasenotes/numb/7-preview.md

 * Only GTK+3 applications take advantage of the "vera-color" feature.
   There are plans to expand this feature to GTK+2 and Openbox
 * Translation support for vera is missing
+* You must enable the MPRIS2 pragha plugin to get the music player controls in the menu.
+  Open Pragha Music Player, then Tools -> Preferences -> Plugins, then tick the "Mpris2" checkbutton.

 We are commited to solve all these issues before distributing the final release.